Jumio/mobile-sdk-android/README.md

 - [Integration BAM Checkout SDK](docs/integration_bam-checkout.md)

 # Quickstart
-The aim of the following section is to provide quick and very basic guide on how to get started with the [Android sample application](sample) that can be found here on Github.
-You will require a __commercial Jumio License__ to successfully run any of our examples.
-Please refer to sales@jumio.com for details.
+This section helps you get started with the Jumio Mobile SDK using the [Android sample application](sample).
+Before you begin, you must have:

+* A __commercial Jumio license__ to successfully run our examples; please contact sales@jumio.com for details.
-First things first, you’ll need a current Android Studio version to open and try out with the sample project.
+* A __current Android Studio version__ to open and try out the sample project.

+If you'd like to watch a video demo of this quick start, click [here](https://share.vidyard.com/watch/oAUXU1EWXco1mPUePz7Ue6).

+## Download the sample application
 Start by downloading the [Android sample application](sample) from the Jumio Github repo.
 You can do this either by cloning the repository (using SHH oder HTTPS) to your local device, or simply downloading everything as a ZIP.

+## Import the sample into Android Studio
 Once you’ve got the sample application downloaded and unzipped if necessary, open Android Studio.
 You’ll be faced with a couple of options.
 Choose __Import project__ and navigate to where you’ve saved your sample application.
 Select the __JumioMobileSample folder__ and open it.

 Android Studio will now start to import the project.
 This might take a bit of time.
 Make sure to wait until the Grade Build has finished and the application is properly installed!

+## Explore the packages
-The Android sample application contains the packages `com.jumio.sampe.java` and `com.jumio.sample.kotlin`.
+The Android sample application contains the packages `com.jumio.sample.java` and `com.jumio.sample.kotlin`.
 Both of those packages contain the exact same thing, in Java and Kotlin respectively.
 If you'd like to switch between them, you'll have to switch the `<intent-filter>` in the `AndroidManifest.xml` from one `MainActivity` to the other.
 As a default, the filter is set for Kotlin, see the code example down below:

 ```
 <!-- KOTLIN -->